Hanne Nabintu Herland: Books

 Per Kristian Foss as editor, Herland argued that the Norwegian welfare state discouraged immigrants to seek work and made many too dependent on welfare benefits.

 Herland's book Alarm!
 Reflections on a culture in crisis was published in 2010.
 In the book, she criticized what she called "the leftist radicals" and argued that Europeans are about to commit cultural suicide.
 Her work was called a fresh contribution to Christian conservative thought by Knut Hoem.
 The book was criticized as a poorly written collection of extended op-eds with many factual errors by liberal critic Øyvind Strømmen.

 In the autobiography Respect, published in 2012, Herland discusses what she claims is "the socialist racism against whites and denigrating view of non-Western immigrants," Norwegian mediocrity and lack of respect for traditional Norwegian culture and on an international level, the lack of respect for sovereign states.
 She claims that "criminal immigrants" are "uncivilized" and focus on the importance of supporting law abiding immigrants.
 The last part of the book discusses The Arab Spring and the Libya war.
 She claims Norway is in a state of "civil war" since the generation of 1968 "destroyed" culture and society, and that Norwegians are currently living in a "constant state of war."
 She also writes about her cultural shock upon moving to Norway as an adult after growing up in Africa.
 The book was described by debate editor in Aftenposten Knut Olav Åmås as "a shockingly bad debate book" and its style as "characterizing and generalizing more than argumentative, often with thin or no supporting evidence."
 Dagbladet commentator Inger Merete Hobbelstad criticized the extent of the media coverage of Herland and the quality of Herland's contributions to public discourse, noting that "the arguments in her op-ed articles are weak, characterized by a striking absence of documentation and examples".
-Conservative magazine Minerva described the book as "disappointingly bad" and full of factual errors.

 In 2013, Herland was editor of the political debate book Ny vind over Norge (English: New wind in Norway) which had 15 contributors including Erna Solberg, Siv Jensen, Torbjørn Røe Isaksen, Lars Roar Langslet, Asle Toje and Walid al-Kubaisi.
 The book was published in June, prior to the Norwegian parliamentary election in September 2013.
 Aftenposten editor Knut Olav Åmås called the book "Fresh new thoughts from the Right that sum up the ideological debate the past years."
 Dagbladet critic Jon Berglien described the book as "at the very best a gentle breeze" and argued that the book was "full of empty slogans" and that "some voices wondered about which company the different participants were in."

 She wrote the foreword in the Norwegian painter Odd Nedrum's 2013 book Crime and Refuge.